Who must appoint a data protection officer under EU rules?

 There is also an obligation to designate (Art.37 para.1 lit.c GDPR), if the core activity in the extensive Processing special categories of data or personal data relating to criminal convictions, and Criminal offenses exists.
 The Processing In most companies, the processing of special data only concerns sick notes, certificates of incapacity for work, pregnancy (maternity protection) and (in the case of Germany and Austria) religious affiliation.
 However, these are not core activities and these processing operations can be regarded as minor, so that Art.37 para.1 lit.c GDPR can be interpreted as not applicable.

-Most companies can benefit from a data protection officer
+Most companies can benefit from having a data protection officer

-If one summarizes the aforementioned regulations, one could conclude that companies that are active in Germany only need a data protection officer in exceptional cases and that companies in other EU countries only need a data protection officer in minor cases.
+If we summarize the aforementioned regulations, we could conclude that companies operating in Germany are only exempt from the requirement to appoint a data protection officer in exceptional cases, and that companies in other EU countries are only required to appoint a data protection officer in a limited number of cases.

-This would be a mistake, as the obligations of the GDPR must be observed even without a designation obligation.
-Therefore, at least one employee should be dedicated to this topic and check whether all processing of personal data complies with the legal framework.
+That would be a mistake, because even without a designation requirement, the obligations under the GDPR must be observed.
+Therefore, at least one employee should be assigned to this task and verify that all processing of personal data complies with the legal framework.

 At the end of a pure cost-benefit analysis, companies often find that it is cheaper to appoint a data protection officer than to take the risk of disregarding data protection regulations.
-In addition to the Fineand to the costs of the proceedings (before the Supervisory authority and, if necessary, the legal proceedings), the company may suffer a loss of trust from its customers.
+In addition to the Fineand to the costs of the proceedings (before the Regulatory Authority and, if necessary, the legal proceedings), the company may suffer a loss of trust from its customers.

-However, as smaller companies in particular are often faced with data protection obligations (responding to requests from data subjects, Documentation...) are overwhelmed, it is worth getting help from an external data protection officer.
+However, as smaller companies in particular are often faced with data protection obligations (responding to requests from data subjects, Documentation,…) are overwhelmed, it’s worth seeking help from an external data protection officer.

-What is the general advantage of appointing an external data protection officer?
-In contrast to an employee of the company, who needs time to familiarize himself with the job, can make mistakes because he misjudges a case due to his lack of experience and may have to seek help in the end, the external data protection officer has the necessary experience to act quickly and in a targeted manner.
-They can exchange information with colleagues who also have experience in other areas.
-Depending on the number of hours for the employee acting as internal data protection officer, the size of the company and the tasks to be performed, there are different frameworks for an external DPO mandate.
+In general, what is the advantage of appointing an external data protection officer?
+Unlike an in-house employee, who needs time to get up to speed, may make mistakes due to a lack of experience—such as misjudging a situation—and may ultimately have to seek assistance anyway, an external data protection officer possesses the necessary experience to act quickly and effectively.
+They can consult with colleagues who also have experience in other areas.
+Depending on the number of hours allocated to the employee serving as the internal data protection officer, the size of the company, and the tasks to be performed, there are different frameworks for an external DPO mandate.

-At 2B Advice GmbH, the number of hours in the work packages offered is adjusted according to the size of the company.
-This is why our clients include small companies as well as large and medium-sized enterprises.
+At 2B Advice GmbH, the number of hours in the work packages we offer is adjusted based on the size of the company.
+As a result, our clients include not only large and medium-sized companies but also small businesses.

-You are welcome to contact our sales department so that we can make you an offer tailored to your needs.
+Please feel free to contact our sales department so that we can provide you with a quote tailored to your needs.

-Related articles from our blog: Data protection impact assessment (DPIA): What needs to be done?
+Similar articles from our blog: Data Protection Impact Assessment (DPIA): What Needs to Be Done?
 Read here